 #2 the inbound shipping cost.
 I calculate this at roughly $.50 a pound.
 We get really good rates as Amazon FBA Sellers through the program.
 Since this was at home, I am considering it a zero cost item.

-When you click calculate, you will get #3 - the profit on that item if it sells for the price listed.
+When you click “calculate,” you will get #3 - the profit on that item if it sells for the price listed.

 See below for the example and how to use this calculator.

-Sign Up For An Amazon Seller Account
+Create Your Amazon Seller Account

 Don’t Forget The Supplies For Your Amazon FBA Business